transitIOM/.github/profile/README.md

 ## We are transitIOM
 > [!IMPORTANT]
-> We're moving to Codeberg.
+> We've moved to Codeberg!
 Check it out at https://codeberg.org/transitIOM.